 The most popular place to beat the heat in Oshkosh is the Pollock Community Water Park.
 In addition to an excellent swimming pool, you’ll find waterslides and fun water features.
 It’s an outstanding facility.
-Daily admission is $3 for kids, $4 for adults and $3 for seniors.
-Children under 3 are free.
-After 5pm, those rates go down by $1.
-Water park hours are noon to 8pm through August 21.
+Daily admission is $4.50 for kids, $5.50 for adults and $3.50 for seniors.
+Children under 3 are FREE.
+After 5pm, those rates go down by $1.50.
+Water park hours are noon to 7pm through August 19th.

 Pollock Community Water Park hosts some fun summer events.
-A Teen Night Luau and Karaoke will be held July 10.
-The 1st Annual Ducky Days will take place on July 26 and will feature a full day of duck-themed games, with prizes and live entertainment.
-On August 6, don’t miss Aqua Fiesta Days, an afternoon event featuring live music, games and more.
+A Family Pirate Party will be held July 14.
+The Annual Ducky Days will take place on July 28 and will feature a full day of duck-themed games, with prizes and live entertainment.
+On August 11, don’t miss the Jungle Party, an afternoon event featuring jungle fun, games and more!